Suhesh-Kasti/suhesh/content/english/blog/bigip-securitypolicies.md

 | Learn New WebSocket URLs      | Never (whitelist only)       | The system does not learn or track new WebSocket URLs.
 Only whitelisted WebSocket URLs are allowed.                                                                          |

 ##### b. **Passive Deployment Policy (PDP)**
+**Use Cases:**
+- A network switch mirrors all ingress and egress traffic and sends it to the SPAN port on BIG-IP
+- Administrator does not want F5 Adv.
+WAF to enforce any rules
+- Administrator does want event logging and reporting
+- Administrator wants to evaluate F5 Adv.
+WAF with no risk and quick deployment

+**Let's explore available options:**

 | Option | Value | Explanation |
 | --- | --- | --- |